scrabbletank/farhome-rules/rulesdoc.md

 *5th Level*
 - **Casting Time:** 6 AP
 - **Range:** 5
-- **Duration:** 1 day
+- **Duration:** 7 days

 Curse a creature with pain.
 Make a spellcasting roll vs the creatures Willpower.
 On success the creature takes an additional wound die every time they take damage, or a full wound on crit.

-You may target an additional person for every level above the 5th.
+You may target an additional person for every level above 5th.

 ___
 #### Heart Grip